Zwift Review: Why Is It so Insanely Popular? (2025)

 Training

 I absolved the Active Offseason, and except for the 3-hour-long endurance workouts, I pretty much enjoyed it.
+But hand on heart, can structured training be enjoyed at all?

 I am sure you will find a workout or plan that will suit your needs.
 If not, you can build your own using the workout builder.